robertu94/robertu94.github.io/_posts/2019-07-01-learning-to-learn-writing.markdown

 # Do not neglect the importance of structure

-Just as important as the logical structure, the physical structure is also key.
+Just as important as logical structure, physical structure is also key.
 The physical structure of writing should make easy for the reader to find what they care about.
 Making information easy to find takes many forms: